bsogata/ics-314-meteor-faqs/index.md

     For example, note the judicious use of HTML to work around some of the simplifications inherent to Markdown.
   </li>
   <li id="footnote-3">
-    The correct term for this is <a href="http://www.catb.org/jargon/html/C/cracker.html">cracker</a>, not <a href="http://www.catb.org/jargon/html/H/hacker.html">hacker</a>.
+    Your teaching assistant remembers one instance where two projects both used PostgreSQL and the `Users` table in one project overwrote all the users for the other project.
   </li>
   <li id="footnote-4">
-    Your teaching assistant remembers one instance where two projects both used PostgreSQL and the `Users` table in one project overwrote all the users for the other project.
+    The correct term for this is <a href="http://www.catb.org/jargon/html/C/cracker.html">cracker</a>, not <a href="http://www.catb.org/jargon/html/H/hacker.html">hacker</a>.
   </li>
   <li id="footnote-5">
     It is theoretically possible for two different passwords to have the same hash value; each character in this hashed value can be one of sixty-five characters and the bcrypt value is sixty characters long, so there are 5,953,898,114,759,757,583,498,133,232,325,552,989,993,673,976,517,266,254,986,001,716,363,076,818,883,115,493,008,517,660,200,595,855,712,890,625 possible hash values.
   </li>
+  <li id="footnote-6">As opposed to fake-life applications.</li>
 </ol>